Where to Find Sewing Classes in Rochester, NY

 The Business and Commerce division's fashion program provides students with comprehensive training in all aspects of the garment industry, including sewing.
 In addition to classroom activities, students have the opportunity to visit designer showrooms and attend industry-related field trips to New York City and Toronto, Canada.
 Students must hold a high school diploma or its equivalent and take college placement tests to enroll.

 Associate of Applied Science in Fashion Business

-This is a 65-credit, occupational degree program that allows students to specialize in fashion design or fashion merchandising management.
-To earn the degree, students must complete general education courses in English, science and social science, as well as 30 credits of related business courses.
-These include topics in fabric and textile studies, fashion design and trends, retailing and visual merchandising.
+This is a 64-credit, occupational degree program that allows students to specialize in fashion design or fashion merchandising management.
+To earn the degree, students must complete general education courses in English, science and social science, as well as 30 credits of related fashion business courses.
+These include topics in fabric and textile studies, fashion trends, sales, retailing and visual merchandising.

 Students who pursue the 12-credit specialization in fashion design can also take courses in clothing design and draping, clothing construction, fashion illustration and fashion technology.
 Through the class in apparel construction, aspiring designers can acquire hands-on sewing machine skills, learn about the different types of stitches and execute a variety of garment features, including darts, collars, pleats, pockets and sleeves.
 They will also be taught how to work with facings, interfacings, linings and zippers.

-In addition to the options listed above, The Fashion Class in Rochester offers 10-week sewing classes for children ages 6-13 at the city's Café Aviv, and classes for students 13-18 years of age are available at the Brooklyn and New York City locations.
-Sew Creative in Fairport is about 11 miles away from Rochester and provides individual courses in sewing machine basics, machine embroidery, quilting and individual garment construction.
+In addition to the option listed above, Sew Creative in Fairport is about 11 miles away from Rochester and provides individual courses in sewing machine basics, machine embroidery, quilting and individual garment construction.